automata/noflo.github.io/documentation/_posts/2016-06-30-information-packets.md

 ```

-Concurrency problems in graphs with these graph and these sample components as examples:
+Concurrency problems can arise in graphs.
+The following is an example of such a situation:

 <img src="{{ site.baseurl }}/img/concurrency.png" alt="concurrency example graph"></img>